jshmdev/jshmdev/README.md

-### Hi there 👋
+Hi there

+I currently hold A+ and N+, and I am working towards Security+.
+Although I come from a communications background and still do about 50% marketing work, 50% is govtech, deploying, securing and maintaining applications to Azure IAAS, PAAS and SAAS environments, as well as low-code and no-code applications on Microsoft Power Platform.
+I am most interested in communication, security and data science and I use these skills everyday.

-- 🔭 I’m currently working on a thousand change requests to improve the security and performance of a cloud-hosted application.
+- I’m currently working on a thousand change requests to improve the security and performance of the applications I work on.
-- 🌱 I’m currently learning about the art of measuring the effectiveness of cybersecurity awareness training as part of a research project
+- I’m currently conducting a research project on how to measure cybersecurity awareness so we can develop more effective training methods and materials.
+As the majority of cybersecurity breaches rely on user error (induced or otherwise) so every degree of improvement represents a huge opportunity.

 <!--
 **jshmdev/jshmdev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.